India's RBI expected to lower rates, while cautioning against inflation

 The stuttering recovery in the growth rate lies behind the calls for the central bank to lower interest rates, but the RBI is worried about the potential for inflation to flare up again.

-Rajan this month pointed out that without a favourable base effect, August inflation would have been around “mid five percent.”
+Rajan this month pointed out that without a favorable base effect, August inflation would have been around “mid five percent.”